fangdu64/BDT/README.md

 where {install_path} is an installation directory (has to be an absolute path).
 The directory will be created if it does not exist.

 ## Installation on Windows
 1. Ensure that the Python3.3.3 (64-bit) is installed.
-Use 'xxx' otherwise.
+Otherwise download the it at [Windows X86-64 MSI Installer (3.3.3)](https://www.python.org/ftp/python/3.3.3/python-3.3.3.amd64.msi) and install it.
+2. Ensure that the [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40784) is installed.
+Otherwise download vcredist_x64.exe and install it.
-2. Download BDT executable zip at:
+3. Download BDT executable zip at:
 3. Extract.